 St. Martin is ideal for first time charter clients seeking a gentle experience that features the excitement of an ocean voyage without ever losing site of land.
 Your individually customized itinerary is designed to perfectly suit your charter party.
 Charter guests of all ages will want to spend time on the stunning beaches, snorkeling, swimming and enjoying the local beach barbecues and island music.
 Family charters with children will be delighted with the diversity of on shore activities that give everyone a chance to stretch their sea legs.

-Saint Martin on the French side, Sint Maarten on the Dutch side, visitors to this island
+St. Martin on the French side, Sint Maarten on the Dutch side, visitors to this island

 Day 1: Marigot